Plantar fasciitis

 -

-take painkillers like paracetamol and ibuprofen
+take painkillers like paracetamol or ibuprofen gel, or ibuprofen tablets if you need them

 -